-Build and distribute open source machines that recycle, 3D printers that produce goods from recycled waste, robots that produce food and the education for how to use those resources.
-By distributing both the machines that produce products from waste and the education for how to use those machines, we hope to empower people around the world to begin creating products locally, while also contributing to cleaning the environment.
+So we formed this non-profit to build and distribute open-source machines that recycle waste plastic into new products using 3D printing; robots that grow and prepare food while composting scraps; and to distribute the education for how to use those resources.
+By distributing both the machines that produce physical and food products from waste– and the education for how to use those machines–we hope to accelerate the advent of the circular economy.

-See our Projects Page to view all of our current and planned projects.
+See our Projects Page for all our projects!